PseudoNuke/Calculator/Multiply.md

   And I press "multiply"
   And I type in "Rational number"
   And I press "equals"
-  Then I see the "Mutilplied number" as the result
+  Then I see the "Multiplied number" as the result

 ### Scenario: Decimal & integer multiplication